ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-ietf-dnsop-must-not-sha1.md

 validation using these algorithms as they are diminishing in use but still actively in use for some domains as of this publication.
-Because of RSASHA1 and RSASHA1-NSEC3-SHA1's non-zero use, deployed validating resolvers MAY by configured to continue to validate RRSIG records that use these algorithms.
+Because of RSASHA1 and RSASHA1-NSEC3-SHA1's non-zero use, deployed validating resolvers MAY be configured to continue to validate RRSIG records that use these algorithms.
 Validating resolvers deployed in more security strict environments MAY wish to treat these RRSIG records as an unsupported algorithm.